Chill out in Palm Beach at the exclusive end of Sydney's Northern Beaches.

 By Ellie Schneider

-Palm Beach, or "Palmy," lies at the end of a long peninsula, fringed by surf on one side and tranquil Pittwater on the other.
+Palm Beach, or "Palmy" as it's called by locals, lies at the end of a long peninsula, fringed by surf on one side and tranquil Pittwater on the other.
 Its golden sands and clear waters have inspired Sydney’s wealthy to build holiday houses on its leafy hills.
-But down on the ground things still feel pretty modest when there's sand between your toes.
+But down on the ground, things still feel pretty modest when there's sand between your toes.

 - Hike up to Barrenjoey Lighthouse